ruiqi-zhong/workflow/README.md

 ```
 {'train': [{'prompt': '<prompt>', 'completion': '<completion>'}, ...], 'eval': [{...}, {...}]}
 ```
 Only the key ```'prompt'``` and ```'completion'``` are required for each dictionary to make fine-tuning to work.
 The file I provided contains other info for logging purposes.
 The design tries to mirror the openai design as much as possible, which is the level of abstraction I need for most of my current NLP application research.
+See ```mount/data/data.json``` for an example.

 ### Binary Classification and Regression